 until such time as the User’s Value at Risk is reduced to less than 100% of its Code Credit Limit; and

-(c) where from the fifth Business Day after the date specified in the notice, the User’s Value at Risk exceeds 100% of the User’s Code Credit Limit, the Transporter shall be entitled to reject or refuse to accept a Supply Point Nomination or Supply Point Confirmation under Section G, other than a Supply Point Renomination, or Supply Point Reconfirmation, until such time as the User’s Value at Risk is reduced to less than 100% of its Code Credit Limit.
+(c) where from the fifth Business Day after the date specified in the notice, the User’s Value at Risk exceeds 100% of the User’s Code Credit Limit, the Transporter shall be entitled to require the CDSP to reject or refuse to accept a Supply Point Nomination or Supply Point Confirmation under Section G, other than a Supply Point Renomination, or Supply Point Reconfirmation, until such time as the User’s Value at Risk is reduced to less than 100% of its Code Credit Limit.

 Amend paragraph 4.1.3 to read as follows:

-4.1.3 The Transporter will as soon as reasonably practicable after the User Discontinuance Date notify all other Users of a User's ceasing to be a User.
+4.1.3 The Transporter will as soon as reasonably practicable after the User Discontinuance Date notify all other Users and the CDSP of a User's ceasing to be a User.

 Amend paragraph 4.2.2 to read as follows: